 If you are in a bar in South Korea and everybody raises their glass, do you know what to say?
-Whether it is with co-workers, Korean friends, or if you are on a date, knowing how to say cheers in Korean will help you make friends quickly and will help you enjoy your time in Korea.
+“Cheers” in Korean, of course!

 We’ve included a FREE PDF version of this lesson you can take with you on the go.
 Check it out below: